okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/saml2/submit.md

 * **What is the unique SAML identifier for authentication: the subject NameID or a specific SAML attribute?**: What identifier is used by the integration to perform authentication against your SAML application?
 If you are using an attribute different than the `NameID` attribute, what is the name of that attribute?

-* **Optional: link to configuration guide**: Your configuration guide (in HTML or PDF format) should have step-by-step instructions on how to configure SSO between Okta and your systems.
+* **Link to configuration guide**: Your configuration guide (in HTML or PDF format) should have step-by-step instructions on how to configure SSO between Okta and your systems.
 See [Customer configuration document guidelines](/docs/guides/submit-app-prereq/main/#customer-configuration-document-guidelines).

 #### Configure variables